cchdo/r2r-ctd/docs/running.md

     * A `*_ctd_metdata.geoCSV` file should be present.
     * A `/proc/qa/config` directory containing the instrument configuration report text files.
 * `/proc/products/r2rctd` will have all the generated cnv files (2 per cast) if the `--no-gen-cnvs` switch was not provided.
+* A `*_qa_map.html` file will be generated, open this in a browser to see the stations plotted, the bounding box and overall score color.
+  This map is created using [folium](https://python-visualization.github.io/folium/) and needs an internet connection to view (but not create).

-Presumably, the contents of `/proc` excluding the `nc` sub-directory can be rsync-ed back to the r2r server (without the `--delete` switch)
+Presumably, the contents of `/proc` excluding the `nc` sub-directory and map html can be rsync-ed back to the r2r server (without the `--delete` switch)

 ## Parallel Processing
 Since docker provides reasonable process isolation for the Windows based conversion tools, it is possible to have multiple container instances running the Seabird software in parallel.